-Local table are almost always accessed with TTable (or TTable equivalent) based components.
+Local table are almost always accessed with TTable-equivalent components.
 While this approach also works with SQL tables, performance usually benefits from switching to TQuery based components.

 All the core Rubicon components need to calculate the IndexRange (the difference between the maximum and minimum locations) before they can perform any work so that they can determine how much memory is needed to hold an individual index.
-On local tables this simply requires calling TTable.First and TTable.Last, and reading the index field values.
+On local tables this simply requires calling TTable.
+First and TTable.
+Last, and reading the index field values.
 The TQuery based components do not use that approach.
 Instead, they execute a MAX() and MIN() query.
 For very large tables, this process may be lengthy.
-In addition, if the field is populated based on a generator (or equivalent) value, it would be much faster to simply query the generator.
+In addition, if the field is populated based on a generator (or equivalent) value, it would be much faster to query the generator.
 This can be done by using the OnMaxIndex and OnMinIndex events and supplying the appropriate values.
+If you are using a database system such as Microsoft SQL Server which does not use generators, it will be worthwhile storing your minimum and maximum primary key values in a separate table, and selecting those values in OnMinIndex and OnMaxIndex.
+If your primary key starts at 1, then you can simply hard-code that number as the minimum.